openedx/edx-documentation/en_us/shared/getting_started/Section_dashboard_settings_profile.rst

   Archived Course** next to the name of the course.
 Note that archived courses do not always provide access to all content.

-* See when courses start or end.

-  Course start and end dates appear below the name of the course.

-  * If a course has not yet started, you see the course start date.
-  * If a course has started but not ended, you see the course end date.
-  * If a course has ended, you see the course end date.
+* See a course :ref:`start date and duration<Start Date and Duration>`.

 * Change your course email settings.

   #.
-Select the Options icon for the course, and then select **Course emails**.
+Select the course settings icon for the course, and then select **Course
-     The Options icon resembles a gear and appears next to **View Course** or **View Archived Course**.
+     emails**.
+The course settings icon resembles a gear and appears next to **View Course** or **View Archived Course**.

      .. image:: ../../../shared/images/LearnDash_GearIcon.png
-       :width: 125
+       :width: 200
-       :alt: The Options icon next to the View Course button on the learner dashboard.
+       :alt: The course settings icon next to the View Course button on the learner dashboard.

   #.
 Select or clear the **Receive course emails** check box, and then select
      **Save Settings**.